Claude Fenner: Police and Military career

 He joined the Federated Malay States Police Force as a Cadet Assistant Superintendent of Police in 1936.
 After the Japanese invasion of Malaya he moved to Singapore, leaving two days before it fell to the Japanese in 1942.
 He eventually made his way from Indonesia to Australia.
 That year he joined the Nigerian Police Force.

 He joined the British Army and was based in India.
 There he volunteered to fight the Japanese in Malaya as a member of Force 136.
 Through 1943 he unsuccessfully attempted to land by submarine in Japanese Malaya under Operation Gustavus I. On his final attempt in November 1943 he met Chin Peng who advised him not to come at that time.
 He was parachuted into Malaya on a RAF 356 Squadron Liberator Snake on 23 August 1945, which then crashed in Kuala Pilah, Negeri Sembilan.
 By war's end he was a Lieutenant Colonel in charge of a guerrilla unit.

 He continued to serve as a Lieutenant-Colonel in the British Military Administration during the disbandment of the Malayan People's Anti-Japanese Army in 1945.

 Rejoining the Colonial Police Force, he was awarded the Colonial Police Medal in 1950 and the Queen's Police Medal in 1957.
 He became Johor Police Chief in 1955.
-With the granting of independence to Malaysia, he became Commissioner of Police, Director of Police Affairs, and in 1963 Inspector-General of Police, a position he retained during the Indonesia–Malaysia confrontation.
-He was seconded to the Prime Minister's Office as deputy secretary for security and intelligence in 1958.
+With the granting of independence to Malaysia, he became Commissioner of Police, Director of Police Affairs, and in 1963, became Inspector-General of Police, a position he retained during the Indonesia–Malaysia confrontation.
+He was seconded to the Prime Minister's Office as Deputy Secretary for Security and Intelligence in 1958.
 In 1966 he was succeeded as Inspector-General of Police by Mohamed Salleh Ismael.